The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: An Explosion: The Kreuzer-Skarke Dataset

 In general, a reflexive polytope $\Delta_n$ will define a compact (complex) $n$-fold, which is, however, not guaranteed to be smooth.
-They are called Gorenstein Fano, in that the anti-canonical sheaf is ample \cite{gorentoric}.
+They are called Gorenstein Fano, in that the anti-canonical sheaf (note that we use sheaf here since the underlying variety is not guaranteed to be smooth) is ample \cite{gorentoric}.
 Indeed, as with toric varieties \cite{schencktoric}, $X(\Delta)$ is smooth iff the generators of all the cones $\sigma \subset \Sigma$ are part of a $\IZ$-basis (i.e., $\det({\rm gens}(\sigma)) = \pm 1$).
 In such a smooth case, $\Delta$ is called {\red regular}.